-Sometime in February or March 2021, Google removed these exemplars that show v.198 with v.199 (the latter referenced above in this Complaint).
+113. Sometime in February or March 2021, Google removed these exemplars that show the line of code specifying "DetectedVerticals" for Account Holders.
+On March 14 or 15, 2021, Google also replaced what had previously been labeled as Real-Time Bidding Protocol Buffer v.198 with v.199 (the latter referenced above in this Complaint).
 As set forth above, Real-Time 1 Bidding Protocol Buffer v.199 now claims that "User verticals" are unused.
 See supra at ¶ 105, 2 Row 15.
 This is a distinction without a difference because Real-Time Bidding Protocol Buffer 3 v.199 specifies that Google does include "Detected Verticals" for each page or app where the 4 Google RTB auction sales system is in place.
 See supra at ¶ 105, Row 24.
 5 114.
 Google's statement that "user verticals" are "unused" may simply reflect the fact 6 that the inferred information contained in those verticals has been transferred to the new FLoC 7 value, which Google describes in the Real-Time Bidding Protocol Buffer v.199 as "[t]he value of 8 a cohort ID - a string identifier that is common to a large cohort of users with similar browsing 9 habits."
 As the Electronic Frontier Foundation detailed in a recent article, "[i]t is highly likely that 10 FLoC will group users" by gender, ethnicity, age, income, mental health and "may also directly reflect visits to websites related to substance abuse, financial hardship, or support for survivors of 12 trauma."21 13 115.
-14 15 16 17

-Moreover, the "Detected Verticals" still constitute "personal information" under California law because they are inferred data about web-browsing history that Google is selling and from which Google RTB participants can compile and augment their own detailed dossiers about Account Holders.
-Google still sells and shares these verticals and segments with approved bidders in Google RTB together with Account Holders' Google ID and other identifiers.
+Moreover, the "Detected Verticals" still constitute "personal information" under 14 California law because they are inferred data about web-browsing history that Google is selling and 15 from which Google RTB participants can compile and augment their own detailed dossiers about 16 Account Holders.
+Google still sells and shares these verticals and segments with approved bidders 17 in Google RTB together with Account Holders' Google ID and other identifiers.